handsontable/hyperformula/docs/guide/migration-from-2.x-to-3.0.md

 }
 ```

-If you don't want to upgrade Parcel or install `@babel/core`, you can keep using the legacy import paths for language files.
+If you don't want to upgrade Parcel, you can keep using the legacy import paths for language files, but they will be removed in one of the upcoming releases.
 E.g.:

 ```javascript
 import { frFR } from "hyperformula/es/i18n/languages";